Quantum work statistics at strong reservoir coupling

 where $\xi_x=\frac{1}{2}(\xi_+ +\xi_{-})-\kappa$ and $\xi_y=\frac{i}{2}(\xi_+ -\xi_{-})$, with $\xi_{\pm}=\Pi_k D(\pm\alpha_k)$.
 This new interaction can now be treated in a perturbative manner quantified by the parameter \cite{mccutcheon2011}

 Taking a weak-coupling approximation in this new frame will allow us to determine the work statistics of driven systems that are strongly coupled to the reservoir with respect to the original frame.
+Note that we have assumed a cubic spectral density in~\eqref{eq:kappa}, which is applicable e.g.~to solid-state systems coupled to acoustic phonons \cite{nazir2016}.
+However, our methods can be straightforwardly extended beyond super-Ohmic spectral densities using variational approaches \cite{harris1985}.

 Let us assume that the system and environment have initially thermalised to a global Gibbs state with respect to the Hamiltonian in the original frame, $\rho(t_i)=\pi^{eq}(t_i):=e^{-\beta H(t_i)}/\tr{e^{-\beta H(t_i)}}$ with $\beta=1/k_B T$ an inverse temperature.
 As our first approximation we suppose that the interaction strength in the polaron frame is weak enough relative to the reservoir temperature so that $\beta^2 g^2\ll 1$.
 We can then neglect any correlations in the initial state and contributions of the interaction to the initial and final energy measurements, so that the polaron transformed WCO simplifies to